jaxxstorm/action-install-gh-release/README.md

 ### Changing Release File Extensions

 As described below this action defaults to assuming that a release is either a `.tar.gz` or a `.zip` archive but this may not always be true for all releases.
-For example a project might release a pure binary, a different archive format, custom file extension etc.
+For example, a project might release a pure binary, a different archive format, a custom file extension etc.

-This action can change its extension matching behaviour via the `extension-matching` and `extension` parameters.
+This action can change its extension-matching behavior via the `extension-matching` and `extension` parameters.
 For example to match on a `.bz2` extension:

 ```yaml